 - 4.3.1.
-No aircraft shall land, takeoff, or taxi while the aircraft is under the control of a student pilot. - 4.3.2.
+No aircraft shall land, takeoff, or taxi while under the control of a student pilot. - 4.3.2.
 Except for familiarization or training flights conducted by tenant air carriers, no training flights shall be conducted.

 4.4.
 [Rescinded]